 David A. Morton has degrees in psychology (B.A.) and medicine (M.D.).
 For 14 years, he was a disability determination consultant for the Social Security Administration, serving as Chief Medical Consultant for eight years.
 In his capacity as Chief Medical Consultant, Dr. Morton hired, trained, supervised and evaluated the work of medical doctors and clinical psychologists, and made thousands of disability determinations for both adults and children.
 Since 1983, Dr. Morton has authored several books on Social Security disability for attorneys and judges, including Nolo's Guide to Social Security Disability.

 Articles By David A. Morton III

-Many, but not all, individuals with spinal cord injuries are automatically eligible for Social Security disability benefits.
+If you have a severe spinal cord injury, you could be automatically eligible for Social Security disability benefits.

 To prepare for your appeal, request a copy of your disability file from Social Security and review it for errors.